wdi-sf-july/notes/week_03_intro_web_applications/day_03_SQL/apartment_lab.md

 	+ name
 	+ number of units
 	+ owner_id
-		+ There should also be a foreign key that references the owners table
+		+ There should be also be a foreign key that references the owners table

 ###Questions
 Write down the following sql statements that are required to solve the following tasks.